PrathmeshRanjan/PrathmeshRanjan/README.md

 - 👋 Hi, I’m @PrathmeshRanjan
 - 👀 I’m interested in web3 and blockchain technology.
-- 🌱 I’m currently learning Rust, Substrate, solidity, front-end frameworks and dApp & NFT development.
+- 🌱 I’m currently learning Rust, Solidity, JavaScript and front-end frameworks for dApp & NFT development.
 - 💞️ I’m looking to collaborate on web3 projects.

 <!---